SkyTrak vs GC2

 SkyTrak versus GC2 Features

-Let’s talk software.
-The SkyTrak’s simulator package is a great feature right out of the box.
-Additional software options are cheap and readily available, and make the SkyTrak a feature filled monitor for the masses.
-Foresight recently released their 2018 FSX upgrade, which offers great courses and gameplay... for a price.
-The SkyTrak definitely takes the software cake.
 Now on to the numbers.
-Ball data is a common feature among all launch monitors, but Foresight brings data to the next level with their HMT (Head Measurement Technology) which you can purchase additionally with the GC2.
-HMT gives precise club data like head speed, impact location, smash factor and more.
-This feature gives insights you can’t get with a stand-alone launch monitor like the SkyTrak.
+Both launch monitors provide a ton of ball data such as ball speed, spin, launch angle, etc. But Foresight brings club data to the next level with their HMT (Head Measurement Technology) which you can purchase additionally with the GC2.
+HMT gives precise club data like club head speed, impact location, club lie angle and more.
+This feature gives insights you can’t get with a launch monitor like the SkyTrak.
 While the GC2 does have the HMT capability, it isn’t a standard feature, so the SkyTrak comes out ahead on out of the box features.

 Best Features: Skytrak